lukasValentin/BLUEBikes_Visualization/README.md

 However, it is also **`possible to call up the dashboard with other data`**.
 To do this, simply alter the download link to customize BLUEBikes (about another month) in the [Python script](https://github.com/lukasValentin/BLUEBikes_Visualization/blob/master/sampleData/prepare_bluebikes_tripsdata.py) and host the JSON document on any server so that it is accessible via the Internet.
 Then adjust the URL in the [Javascript](https://github.com/lukasValentin/BLUEBikes_Visualization/blob/master/static/js/graphs.js) and the `**div-togle**`element in the [HTML file](https://github.com/lukasValentin/BLUEBikes_Visualization/blob/master/BLUEBikesDashboard.html).

-Concurrently, there is still an **issue** with the leaflet map container that cannot be updated automatically right now.
-Therefore, each day has its own leaflet container.